vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2022-10-25-macos-ventura-first-impressions.md

 Again, it is a personal preference and this seems to be a good direction that the OS is heading to.
 I would definitely recommend an upgrade.

+Are we on a path to OS convergence across Apple devices?
+Time will tell.

 ---

 Image Courtesy - [Apple.com](https://apple.com)